Miracle (Whitney Houston song): Chart performance

 "Miracle" was blocked from number one on the Hot R&B Singles chart by "Power of Love/Love Power" from Luther Vandross and "How Can I Ease the Pain" from Lisa Fischer.

 "Miracle" entered the Billboard Hot 100 at number 63 on April 13, 1991 as the "Hot Shot Debut" of the week.
 The song reached its peak position of number nine on June 8 of that year and eventually stayed on the chart for 14 weeks.
 It became Houston's career thirteenth top ten hit on the Billboard Hot 100.

 The song was Houston's thirteenth consecutive top ten single as a leading artist, which placed her as the third female artist with the most consecutive top ten singles in chart history, only succeeded by fellow contemporary pop singers Madonna and Janet Jackson, a place Houston maintains to this day.
 (Note: Despite Houston scoring a top 50 duet with Aretha Franklin in 1989 and reaching the top 20 with her rendition of "The Star-Spangled Banner", Billboard excluded duets, Christmas songs and charity singles from the list.)

 The same single debuted at number 61 on the Hot R&B Singles chart of the same week of April 13.
 On June 22, it reached the pole position of number two, staying there for another week, blocked from the number one spot by Luther Vandross' "Power of Love/Love Power" and Lisa Fischer's "How Can I Ease the Pain".
 The song spent 17 cumulative weeks on the chart, becoming Houston's career fifteenth top ten R&B single.

-The song reached number four on the Billboard Hot R&B Airplay chart and number one on the magazine's Hot R&B Sales chart both for the week of June 22, 1991, staying there at the top on the latter chart for two weeks.
+The song reached number four on the Billboard Hot R&B Airplay chart and number one on the magazine's Hot R&B Sales chart both for the week of June 22, 1991, staying there at the top of the latter chart for two weeks.